 Rauner appoints Southern Illinois Healthcare surgeon to SIU Board of Trustees

-Illinois Gov. Bruce Rauner on Thursday appointed a Southern Illinois Healthcare surgeon to the SIU Board of Trustees, according to a news report and the newly selected trustee.
+Illinois Gov. Bruce Rauner on Thursday appointed a Southern Illinois Healthcare surgeon to the SIU Board of Trustees.

 Reached by phone Thursday night, Marsha Ryan, of Murphysboro, said she is honored to have been chosen by the Republican governor to serve on the university’s governing board for a term of six years.
 She will fill an open seat left by Roger Herrin, a retired podiatrist and longtime business owner from Harrisburg who on Jan.
 12 announced his resignation from the board.

 Ryan, who said she plans to retire from SIH at the end of the month, said she learned of her appointment when her husband came across the news first reported by the Southern Illinoisan.
-The governor’s office could not be reached for confirmation Thursday evening.
+The governor’s office confirmed her appointment Friday morning.

+“In addition to being an alumna of SIU, Ryan’s experience as an adjunct professor and as an employee will bring an important perspective to the board,” Rauner said in a prepared statement.

 The surgeon, who specializes in breast cancer treatment, is no stranger to the university.